LT-IntroToAI-SY2526/assignment6-part1-per3-FrankMcCrudden/a6_part1_writeup.md

 What does the R² score tell you about your model?
 What does it mean if R² is close to 1?
 What if it's close to 0?

 **YOUR ANSWER:**
+ R2 means how great of a corelation the two variables have, if it were to equal 1, that means there is a perfect positive correlation between the two variables.
+If it's close to 0, that means there is no corelation between the two variables.